Power spectra and autocovariances of level spacings beyond the Dyson conjecture

 Here, ${\rm var_\alpha}[\cdots]$ is a sample variance, and $c_{0.99}\approx 2.58$.
 For all $2\le k \le 20$, the length $2\sigma_k(N,M)$ of the confidence interval turned out to be of the order $4 \times 10^{-6}$.
 Finally, we remark that the finite size effects~\cite{FM-2015}, which are expected to be of the order ${\mathcal O}(N^{-2})$, are small enough and should not affect our numerical results for the chosen sampling size.

-\textit{\textbf{Acknowledgements.}}---This work was supported by the Israel Science Foundation through the grant No 428/18.
-Some of the computations presented in this work were performed on the Hive computer cluster at the University of Haifa, which is partially funded through the ISF grant No. 2155/15.
+\textit{\textbf{Acknowledgements.}}---This work was supported by the Israel Science Foundation through Grant No. 428/18.
+Some of the computations presented in this work were performed on the Hive computer cluster at the University of Haifa, which is partially funded through the Israel Science Foundation Grant No. 2155/15.